“I help you get more creative and less reactive in your divorce.”

 For many months, people came in and out to care for my sister and me.
 Then, my dad met a new partner, and we started seeing more of her.
 She had a daughter a little older than my sister, and they liked each other, so that helped.
 We had some stability again.

 But that didn’t stop the cold war between my parents, and I felt helpless as I watched it.
-There was nothing I could do to save my mom from the anguish and financial worries and sleepless nights that came once she walked out, nothing to get back even of a little of the warmth we’d had as a family with her in it.
+There was nothing I could do to save my mom from the anguish, financial worries, and sleepless nights that came once she walked out, nothing to get back, even a little of the warmth we’d had as a family with her in it.

-My mom didn’t come to my high school graduation, or my college graduations, and when I was married, she came but then my Dad bowed out.
+My mom didn’t come to my high school or college graduations, and when I got married, she came, but then my Dad bowed out.
 We never closed the distance between us.

 Let me help you find a better way.